 The answer we got was a depressing one and continued to show fans that there was no happy-go-lucky ending in store for Kojima’s beloved series.
 Old Snake was designed with many of the tropes we expect from aging, battle-hardened warriors.
 Except, unlike The Expendables where it’s worked in for laughs, it’s incredibly tragic and saddening.
 Watching Snake become a decrepit, broken old man is like watching a legend wither away into nothing.

 Guns of the Patriots was pretty bonkers, even compared to Snake Eater, but it was a solid Metal Gear game.
-The plot takes some twists and turns that fit right into Kojima’s zany storytelling, but the game is a fitting conclusion to the Metal Gear Solid saga with some of the most memorable moments the series has seen.
+The plot takes some twists and turns that fit right into Kojima’s zany storytelling, but it’s a fitting conclusion to Solid Snake’s Metal Gear Solid saga with some of the most memorable moments the series has seen.

 There are, what, 400 Assassin’s Creed games out there?
 Yet somehow the second in the series, which released in 2009 and fixed many of the issues of its predecessor, remains not only the best in the series, but one of the best games on the PS3.
 Ubisoft had many opportunities to recreate the awe and wonder of Assassin’s Creed II, but it hasn’t quite hit the mark yet.